Philippos123/Projket-4/README.md

 # Swedish Dishes
 Welcome to Swedish Dishes, a restaurant website that offers a unique culinary experience with a focus on traditional and modern Swedish cuisine.
 This project showcases the menu, allows customers to book a table, and provides information about the restaurant.

+The live website can you find here! - https://my-project-4-524b015374ef.herokuapp.com/

 - Table of Contents
 - Project Overview